ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 ## **Software Requirements**

-The follow software is required for this module and will be installed as part of the `00-environment-setup.ipynb` submodule:
+The following software is required for this module and will be installed as part of the `00-environment-setup.ipynb` submodule:

 * [PGGB](https://github.com/pangenome/pggb)
 * [vg](https://github.com/vgteam/vg)